Thursday, October 22, 2009

 The following interview was conducted over three days via email.

 Hi, DéLana.
 Thanks for agreeing to participate in this interview.
-I'd like to begin by acknowledging that you are at a writer's retreat, and you've taken time out of your work to participate in this interview.
+I'd like to begin by acknowledging that you are at a writer's retreat and you've taken time out of your work to participate in this interview.
 Would you care to talk about this retreat?
-Where are you, and what are you working on?
+Where are you and what are you working on?

 Hi, Metta.
 Thanks for doing this!
 I am writing to you from Ithaca, NY.
 The landscape is definitely different from my Harlem studio.
 Much more quiet.
-I find myself missing the sirens and the sounds of St. Nicholas Ave.
+I find myself missing the sirens and the sounds of Saint Nicholas Ave.
 I am currently beginning my second of four weeks at the Constance Saltonstall Foundation for the Arts.
-For the purposes of saying I went away to do “work,” I'll say I'm working on finishing/editing two poetry manuscripts.
+For the purposes of saying I went away to do "work", I'll say I'm working on finishing/editing two poetry manuscripts.
 I also brought what I call a first draft of a novel, but given the pace that I've adopted here, I doubt I'll get to it.

 You recently posted a very beautiful photograph of about 36 pages of a manuscript in progress.
 You'd pasted the pages on the wall, and I kept imagining your words speaking to you while you were awake and asleep.
 Could you talk a bit about your process for putting together your new manuscript?

 Well, there are two manuscripts.
 One manuscript, Cartographer, already had some semblance of order.
-I felt I needed to “see” it differently, so I put it up on one of two bulletin boards in the studio.
+I felt I needed to "see" it differently, so I put it up on one of two bulletin boards in the studio.
 The second one, Suture & Cleave, is ironically older, but needs some more guidance.
 I had less of an idea of what I wanted when I started it.
 Before I committed it to the bulletin board, I spread out all of the poems associated with that project on the floor.
 I picked up what I knew I wanted to be the first poem and read it out loud.
 I like to name the things that I do.
-I called it a type of call-and-response ordering — something I’d never done before.
-I “call” out to the poems gathered by reading the poem in my hand, and “answer” by reading what might be the next poem.
+I called it a type of call and response ordering - something I'd never done before.
+I call out to the poems gathered by reading the poem in my hand, and "answer" by reading what might be the next poem.
 It felt right for this one.

 A friend found that poem buried in earlier versions of this book.
 Really, I didn't believe it to be that big of a deal.
-I guess when you move it to the front and have it be the place where the title of the book is “couched,” it's a different thing, right?
-So anyway, the poem “Lament” also had a different title — both the poem and the book. (“Lament” was titled “How God Ends Us,” and How God Ends Us (the book) was something different.)
+I guess when you move it to the front, and have it be the place where the title of the book is “couched”, it's a different thing, right?
+So anyways, the poem "Lament" also had a different title -- both the poem and the book.
+"Lament" was titled "How God Ends Us" and "How God Ends Us" (the book) was something different.
 The friend said that the title of the poem could work as a great book title.
 I was hesitant.
 But I listened, as those not as close to the work can sometimes see it for what it is, for what it wants to be.
 I see things for what I want it to be, and at that time I wanted that book to be something different.
-When I brought the poem forward, the poems inside changed, the narrative changed, and I wasn’t sure if I was going to leave it in the beginning.
+When I brought the poem forward, the poems inside changed, the narrative changed, and I wasn't sure if I was going to leave it in the beginning.

 I know as a reader I like to look in the Table of Contents for the title poems.
 I always have such high hopes for title poems and what they should be.
 I know they should be strong to have such a big, flashy marker.
-I knew that if I was going to title the book How God Ends Us — which, only because I've had to justify it and think about it as a label of a collection instead of a single poem — I didn’t want the readers to open up the book titled How God Ends Us and then turn directly to a poem with the same name.
+I knew that if I was going to title the book "How God Ends Us" - which, only because I've had to justify it and think about it as a label of a collection instead of a single poem - I didn't want the readers to open up the book titled "How God Ends Us" and then turn directly to a poem with the same name.
 In changing the poem’s title, there is still a bit of discovery in it.
-There’s still a chance to not run the reader away.
+There's still a chance to not run the reader away.
 So, I think I only became comfortable with putting it in the front after I changed its title.

-Sometimes, I don’t know the thing I want to do until I’ve done it.
-For “Lament,” I had a notebook full of notes and lines and images.
-I had these images in this book that sort of felt like they “went together.”
-I tend to say when I’m stuck with writing something, but have some of the elements, then I turn to form.
-So I had these six or so lines in a journal, and I wanted to “do something.” ( I was sitting in a coffeeshop with a friend, and we were having our writing time, and I had nothing to write.)
+Sometimes, I don't know the thing I want to do until I've done it.
+For "Lament," I had a notebook full of notes and lines and images.
+I had these images in this book that sort of felt like they "went together".
+I tend to say when I'm stuck with writing something, but have some of the elements, then I turn to form.
+So I had these six or so lines in a journal and I wanted to "do something" -- I was sitting in a coffeeshop with a friend and we were having our writing time and I had nothing to write.
 I thought, how can I make these lines work in a poem?
-I thought about the different forms of poetry that I knew that incorporated a full line and used it in a repetitive fashion — the less writing I had to do!
+I thought about the different forms of poetry that I knew that incorporated a full line and used it in a repetitive fashion -- the less writing I had to do!
 I enjoy the pantoum for this.
 Outside of its poetic beauty, you only really have to write half a poem because of the nature of repetition of the lines.
-But I had six lines, and I didn’t know what to fill in between lines like, “How God does end us” or “Disaster is the moist inside of a lie” or “spirits in the spaces of the house.”
+But I had six lines, and I didn't know what to fill in between lines like, "How God does end us" or "Disaster is the moist inside of a lie" or "spirits in the spaces of the house."
 So I thought about the nature of the sestina, and the way the end words rotate.
 I put the two together: the pantoum and the sestina.
 I jokingly call it a pantina.
-Maybe it’s been done before?
+Maybe it's been done before?
 I haven't seen it.

 Side note: I was talking to another friend about this poem, as I get many questions.
 Perhaps its positioning in the manuscript or its message or its form.
 I told him that I felt that form was a one-hit wonder; maybe the form and the message were meant to be together, and for that one time only.
 It’s tough to find six other lines you wouldn’t mind seeing six more times.
 However, while up here in and around the gorges of Ithaca, I've managed to do a second pantina.
 I'll let you know if I decide to keep it or not.